bobshort4bobby4/PP4-Civ1/README.md

   ![image of the cancel booking page](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/features-readme/cancelbookingpage-pp4.png)

   ### User Authentification
   All user authentification functions are implemented using the django all-auth package.
 The templates are customisied to match the style of website.
+  Some of the all-auth forms have focus set on the most appropriate field others have not.
+I used jquery to set focus where needed and remove some placeholders where they where too long for the fields.

   ### Confirmation Emails
   The booking, cancel booking and extend booking function are all confirmed via email to the user's email address.